PeterTh/theses_topics/README.md

 **Prerequisites**:
 * Solid C and C++ knowledge
 * Some experience with compiler development is advantageous

-## SimSYCL: A SYCL Implementation for Development, Testing and Simulation

-The Khronos [SYCL API](https://www.khronos.org/sycl) has several implementations, but they are primarily designed for high performance on specific hardware.
-They often require heavy compilation infrastructure, which increases development times, and their performance focus can make debugging harder.

-The goal of this thesis is to design and develop a SYCL implementation which is focused on fast compilation, development and testing.
-It should function as a library-only, single-threaded implementation of the SYCL standard with minimal dependencies.
-Additional features designed for these use cases should be provided, such as the ability to simulate executing the program on hardware devices with different properties for functional (but not performance) testing.

-Additionally, the compile times and capabilities of the developed implementation should be evaluated on a set of standard SYCL code bases.

-**Prerequisites**:
-* Solid C++ knowledge
-* Some prior understanding of GPU/accelerator computing is advantageous, but not strictly necessary

 ## Extending Sylkan with Local Storage Support